g-serban/projects/README.md

 # projects
-This is a repository containing all the projects I've worked on until now and future projects I plan to build
+This is a repository containing all the projects I've worked on until now

 0. I plan to do 100 exercises when I'm done with the course I'm doing online right now: https://github.com/g-serban/Python-exercises